ala-42/ctf-writeups/XMAS-2020/pecular_gifts/README.md

 unzip the file and we get 2 files: **GIFTS.jpg** and **XMAS.jpg**

-typical stego challenge, first i run steghide on XMAS.jpeg after a lot of guess is used the password **XMAS** and i got a file **xmas.txt**
+typical stego challenge, first i run steghide on XMAS.jpeg after a lot of guess i used the password **XMAS** and i got a file **xmas.txt**

 ```
 --- Message from Santa Claus ---